Workshops

 Papatūānuku in Action: Learning Across Communities of Practice

-Presenters: Vic Crockford, Amanda Kelly, and Dr Kathie Irwin (video clips only), Coalition to End Women’s Homelessness (CEWH)
+Presenters: Dr Kathie Irwin (by video); Vic Crockford and Amanda Kelly, Coalition to End Women’s Homelessness (CEWH)

 Description: At the 2024 CHA conference, CEWH ran a workshop to start to co-create a kete of knowledge to support organisations working with women and children experiencing homelessness.
 Since then, Dr Kathie Iriwin, has joined the CEWH as Kaihutu and developed the Papatūānuku Paradigm, a Te Tiriti-based gender analysis toolkit.
 This workshop will explore how the Paradigm can guide a Te Ao Māori gender analysis lens in practice, drawing on insights and experiences from communities of practice.